jlong4223/JS-ruby-basics-practice/README.md

-# Javascript and Ruby Practice
+# Javascript, Ruby and Swift Practice

 This is a file with some basics practice.